SySS-Research/netns.sh/readme.md

 drop privileges.
 The parameter `--user` may be used to select the user account the command should run as.
 If it is not given, the default user from the configuration file is used.
-If no user was set in the configuration file, the user invoking `sudo` is used instead.
+If no user was set in the configuration file, the user invoking `sudo` or `pkexec` is used instead.
 Failing that as well, `netns.sh` falls back to the user from the environment variable `$USER`.

 Cleanup
 -------